shivatejaamara/Counter-Magic/README.md

 Counter Magic

 A simple web‑based counter with a personalised greeting.
-Built with HTML, CSS, and vanilla JavaScript—no frameworks required.
+Built with HTML, CSS, and JavaScript—no frameworks required.

 ✨ Features